App Annie: Mobile game and app spending will grow 25% to $112 billion in 2020

 Gaming’s growth

-Both Apple’s iOS and Google’s Android hit new heights.
+Both iOS and Android hit new heights.
 While 65 cents of every dollar went to iOS, spend in Google Play will grow close to 30% in 2020.

-In gaming, the standout successes were Among Us, My Talking Tom Friends, Roblox, and Call of Duty: mobile.
+In gaming, the standout successes were Among Us, My Talking Tom Friends, Roblox, and Call of Duty: Mobile.
 My Talking Tom Friends was one of the few new games to penetrate the top-10 lists.
 Roblox also broke into the top 10 apps by consumer spending in 2020.
-Call of Duty: Mobile surpassed nearly a billion hours on Android phones in the peak month of its first year (October 2020).
+Call of Duty: Mobile surpassed nearly a billion hours on Android phones in the peak month of its first year (October).

 “Talking Tom has a very strong franchise and so you would expect that success, but Among Us was a surprise breakout success, even though it had been around for a while,” Ghodrati said.
 “That success was due in part to influencers and people boosting it on Twitch.”

-Another surprise is that Pokemon Go was very resilient, given that it’s a game where people walk around a lot and meet other people.
+Another surprise is that Pokémon Go was very resilient, given that it’s a game where people walk around a lot and meet other people.
 The lockdown forced developer Niantic to pivot the game so it could be played social-distanced and remotely, and that helped it hang on to a high position on the rankings, Ghodrati said.

 After things settle down, the vaccines are widely distributed, and things get back to “normal,” we’ll likely see a decline in mobile games, Ghodrati said.
 But so far, that hasn’t happened yet.